hardwario/bc-website/content/doc/firmware/how-to-usb-console.en.md

     weight: 20
 ---

+{{% note "danger" %}}For Core Module R2 with FTDI chip please follow **How to: UART interface** tutorial and use UART2 for communication over FTDI to your computer.
+USB CDC console works only on older Core Module R1 where chip talks directly to the computer.{{% /note %}}

-[Core module](../../hardware/about-core-module/) can handle two-way communication with USB-connected device (computer, router, ...).
+{{% shop "Core Module" %}} **REV 1** can handle two-way communication with USB-connected device (computer, router, ...) over Virtual Com Port VCP.

 ## Prerequisites
 First you have to include the USB CDC library